GabeScott/standard-works-vault/General Conference/1971 October - The Only True and Living Church.md

 Now to those who think us uncharitable, we say that it was not devised by us; it was declared by Him, for he gave commandments to the early brethren, and I quote:

-“... to lay the foundation of this church, and to bring it forth out of obscurity and out of darkness, the only true and living church upon the face of the whole earth, with which I, the Lord, am well pleased, speaking unto the church collectively and not individually.”
-(D&C 1:30.)
+“… to lay the foundation of this church, and to bring it forth out of obscurity and out of darkness, the only true and living church upon the face of the whole earth, with which I, the Lord, am well pleased, speaking unto the church collectively and not individually.” ([[D&C 1.30|D&C 1:30]].)

 Now this is not to say that the churches, all of them, are without some truth.
 They have some truth—some of them very much of it.
 They have a form of godliness.
 Often the clergy and adherents are not without dedication, and many of them practice remarkably well the virtues of Christianity.
 They are, nonetheless, incomplete.
-By his declaration, “... they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.”
-(JS—H 1:19.)
+By his declaration, “… they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.” ([[Joseph Smith History 1.19|JS—H 1:19]].)

 The gospel might be likened to the keyboard of a piano—a full keyboard with a selection of keys on which one who is trained can play a variety without limits; a ballad to express love, a march to rally, a melody to soothe, and a hymn to inspire; an endless variety to suit every mood and satisfy every need.